 Posters

 Book posters can be an exciting giveaway item since they allow fans to show off their love for an author’s work.
 St. Martin’s Press ran a sweepstakes where winners received one of 250 posters inspired by J.D.
-Robb’s series.
+Robb’s In Death series.

 Yummy treats